The potential client is sitting in front of you.

 We now prescribe practice reps to gym owners in our Incubator and Growth programs.
 We make it fun—we have a scenario card deck so people can “play” at sales.
 Here are five sample scenarios from our deck of over 50.

 We also make gym owners practice sales before we teach them how to run ads because we don’t want them to waste money.
-On the Two-Brain Roadmap, we guide gym owners through everything in the correct order.
+On the Two-Brain Growth ToolKit, we guide gym owners through everything in the correct order.
 For example, they have to reach Level 7 in Sales before they start Level 1 in Paid Lead Generation.
 That means reps.

 Just like there’s no secret program or diet, there’s no secret sales script.
 Just reps.